CarlS2rt/surfs_up/README.md

 ![](https://raw.githubusercontent.com/CarlS2rt/surfs_up/main/images/Dec_Prcp.png)

 The average rainfall in both June and December is less than 1/20th of an inch for a single day, and the IQR for both months is less than 3/20ths of an inch.
 Accordingly, Oahu also receives very little rain on average.
-With both ideal temperatures and precipitation, it can then be concluded that Oahu is an ideal spot for a surf shop and presents very low investment risk.
+With both ideal temperatures and precipitation averages, it can then be concluded that Oahu is an ideal spot for a surf shop and presents very low investment risk.